CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 *Owing to permissions, the photographs in the Teenie Harris Archive are not available here.
 However, some 59,000 works in the Archive may be browsed at [collection.cmoa.org](https://collection.cmoa.org/?department=Fine%20Arts%3A%20Teenie%20Harris%20Archive&dir=desc&page=1&perPage=100).*

 * ```canonical_filename_order.txt``` [[**1.1MB .TXT**](photos/canonical_filename_order.txt)]
   * 59,278 rows listing the "canonical order" we are using for the Teenie Harris image filenames.
+* ```canonical_image_dimensions_1600.tsv``` [[**1.58 MB .TSV**](https://storage.googleapis.com/teenieharris/photos/tsv/canonical_image_dimensions_1600.tsv)]
+  * A tab-separated document containing dimensions of 59,278 Teenie Harris images, in canonical order, scaled so that their maximum dimension is 1600 pixels.
+  * The tab-separated header of this file is `boxname	filename	width	height`.
 * ```photos_images_32x32.npy``` [[**57.89 MB .NPY**](https://storage.googleapis.com/teenieharris/photos/npy32/photos_images_32x32.npy)]
   * Extremely low-resolution (32x32 pixel) versions of the archive photos, encoded into a single Numpy binary file.

 ---